Toggle: English / Spanish

 Tests that may be done include:

 People with the plague need immediate treatment.
-If treatment is not received within 24 hours of when the first symptoms occur, death may occur.
+If treatment is not received within 24 hours of when the first symptoms occur, death can result.

 Antibiotics such as streptomycin, gentamicin, doxycycline, or ciprofloxacin are used to treat plague.
 Oxygen,